tomasnorre/typo3-upload-ter/README.md

 ### Requirement

-You have to set your extensionkey in `composer.json`, this will soon be mandatory in all TYPO3 Extensions.
+You have to set your extension-key in `composer.json`, this will soon be mandatory in all TYPO3 Extensions.

 https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ExtensionArchitecture/ComposerJson/Index.html#extra